<?xml version="1.0" encoding="UTF-8"?>

 <p>Since Microsoft Excel is not a &#8220;secure&#8221; program, it is very easy to unlock the password of a password protected worksheet.
 This is because there are several different combinations of passwords that Excel will accept to unlock the worksheet.
 For example, a worksheet with the password &#8220;treehouse&#8221;, can also be unlocked with the password &#8220;AAAABAABBBB/&#8221;.
 The opposite is also true (i.e. protecting with the password &#8220;AAAABAABBBB/&#8221; can be unlocked with the password &#8220;treehouse&#8221;).
 Go ahead; try locking a worksheet with the password treehouse, and use AAAABAABBBB/ to unlock it.</p>

 <p>The macro code below will &#8220;unlock&#8221; one worksheet at a time, using the method used above.
-It won&#8217;t provide you with the actual password someone typed in, but rather a random sequence of letters or symbols that will work to unlock the worksheet.</p>
+It won&#8217;t provide you with the actual password someone typed in, but rather a random sequence of letters or symbols that will work to unlock the worksheet.
+It should not be used as an excel password hack or for breaking an excel password.</p>

 <p><code><br />